 Transporter put - Shipper's commitment to firm transportation capacity on Transwestern commencing at a specified future date (upon exercise of the option by Transwestern).

-Shipper put – Shipper's right to terminate a firm transportation agreement at a specified future date.
+Shipper put – Shipper's right to terminate all or a portion of a firm transportation agreement at a specified future date.

 Transporter call – Shipper's commitment to turn back firm transportation capacity at a specified future date (upon exercise of the option by Transwestern).

 All options on transportation will be purchased or sold pursuant to a Transport Option Amendment that is part of a firm transportation service agreement.
-The Transport Option Amendment specifies the option component of the transportation rate (i.e. the portion of the reservation rate payable upon execution of Transport Option Amendment), the total transportation rate ("strike price"), quantity, date of exercise ("strike date"), term of transportation service, receipt points and delivery points.
-Other than these options terms set forth in the amendment, the underlying transportation agreement contains the same provisions which apply to all other FT agreements, including the capacity release rights.
+The Transport Option Amendment specifies the option component of the transportation rate (i.e., the portion of the reservation rate payable upon execution of Transport Option Amendment), the base transportation rate ("strike price"), quantity, option expiration date, term of transportation service, receipt points and delivery points.
+Other than these options terms set forth in the amendment, the underlying transportation agreement contains the same provisions which apply to all other FT agreements, including capacity release rights.

 When an option is exercised, the transportation agreement shall be amended to reflect the increase or decrease in the contract quantity, as appropriate.
-A Shipper that does not currently have a firm transportation agreement may enter into a firm transportation agreement with a contract quantity of zero and a Transport Option Amendment.
+A shipper that does not currently have a firm transportation agreement may enter into a firm transportation agreement with a contract quantity of zero and a Transport Option Amendment.
 If the option is exercised, the firm transportation agreement would be amended to reflect the quantity of capacity for which the option was exercised.

-Options may not be separately released or assigned.
-Transwestern capacity options are intended to be a physical, not a financial, product, and an option may not be sold on the secondary market separately from its underlying firm transportation agreement.
 Capacity related to the underlying transportation agreements may be released in accordance with the provisions of Transwestern's tariff.
+Options may be released or assigned, but only in conjunction with the release or assignment of the underlying firm transportation agreement.
+Transwestern capacity options are intended to be a physical, not a financial, product.
+Therefore, an option may not be sold on the secondary market separately from its underlying firm transportation agreement.

 Reasons for Filing